Axel Pérez

-Axel Alejandro Pérez Etchelar (born 18 February 2002) is a Uruguayan professional footballer who plays as a forward for Racing Montevideo.
+Axel Alejandro Pérez Etchelar (born 18 February 2002) is a Uruguayan professional footballer who plays as a forward for Fénix on loan from Racing Montevideo.

 Club career

 A youth academy graduate of Nacional, Pérez made his professional debut on 29 March 2021 in a 2–1 league win against Deportivo Maldonado.
 In April 2021, Pérez and his Nacional teammate Santiago Cartagena joined Montevideo City Torque on a loan deal until 31 December 2022.

 In January 2023, Pérez joined Racing Montevideo after terminating his contract with Nacional.

 International career

 Pérez is a former Uruguayan youth international.
 He was included in the national team for 2019 South American U-17 Championship.